oneeve8/kobble-data/content/Tutorial2.md

 You may want to keep track of work related information; or personal information.

 If you are a student, you may want to keep track of your study notes, or even create a presentation that you could use as flash cards for memorising.
-You could create repor
+You could create reports or a slide show for a speech presentation.

 If you are a teacher, you could create a whole study unit on a particular topic with information that you want your students to read and learn.
 You could put your lecture notes on a slide presentation.